 As a public company, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the listing requirements of the NASDAQ Global Select Market, and other applicable securities rules and regulations.
 Compliance with these rules and regulations requires significant legal and financial compliance and demands on our systems and resources and makes some activities more difficult, time-consuming or costly than if we were a private company.
 As certain additional securities rules and regulations become applicable to us, our legal and financial compliance costs may increase.
-The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and results of operations and maintain effective disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight are required.
+The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and results of operations and maintain effective disclosure controls and procedures and internal control over financial reporting.
+To maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight are required.
 As a result, management's attention may be diverted from other business concerns, which could harm our business and results of operations.
 We may need to hire more employees in the future which would increase our costs and expenses.